Executive Coaching: When Your Values Shift

 Executive Coaching: What Are Your Values Today?

-Most of us feel the need to assess our values—what is truly important to us—at some point in our lives.
+Most of us need to assess our values—what is truly important to us—at some point in our lives.
 Unfortunately, we often avoid this task; it’s much easier to keep doing what we’re doing.
 But then something happens that jolts us out of our complacency.

 It could be the loss of something (a promotion or position) or someone (a loved one or the respect of a colleague).
-Or, a more minor event that illuminated something was just not right: new knowledge, understanding, or perspective.
+Or, a more minor event that illuminated something was not right: new knowledge, understanding, or perspective.
 It’s time to examine your values.

 The most current version of Drs.
 Allport, Vernon, and Lindzey’s instrument to measure value hierarchy (IMX Values Index, or VI profile) has been updated with seven dimensions: